 Fall 2018 Admitted First-Year Class Profile

-The successful first-year applicant will demonstrate his or her potential for success by completing a rigorous Required High School Curriculum with a competitive grade point average, show strong SAT or ACT score results and provide a well developed personal essay.
+The successful first-year applicant will demonstrate his or her potential for success by completing a rigorous Required High School Curriculum with a competitive grade point average, show strong SAT or ACT score results and provide well developed personal essays.
 The middle 50% of admitted students for Fall 2018 had SAT total scores ranging from 1150 to 1290 (EBRW + M subscores only), 24 to 29 ACT Composite scores and high school grade point averages ranging from 3.36 to 3.86 (calculated on unweighted academic courses only).

 Note: These numbers are provided only as guidelines.

 You can track your missing and received application materials by visiting our application status check page.